Thais brace for recession as crisis nears crunch time

 Hotel occupancy has been hovering at about 50 percent, down from the usual 80 percent and exports grew just 0.2 percent in the first two months compared with a year earlier.

-"People are in the mood for shopping," said Kridchanok Patamasatayasonthi, managing director of homes and furniture firm Index Living Mall.
+"People aren't in the mood for shopping," said Kridchanok Patamasatayasonthi, managing director of homes and furniture firm Index Living Mall.

 "They don't know what's going to happen, or whether we're going to have riots in the city ... they want to make sure they don't overspend right now."